BlockchainEnergyProject/BlockchainEnergy/doc/init.md

 Copy blockchainenergyd.init to /etc/init.d/blockchainenergyd.
 Test by running `service blockchainenergyd start`.

-Using this script, you can adjust the path and flags to the blockchainenergyd program by setting the BlockchainenergyD and FLAGS environment variables in the file /etc/sysconfig/blockchainenergyd.
+Using this script, you can adjust the path and flags to the blockchainenergyd program by setting the BlockchainEnergyD and FLAGS environment variables in the file /etc/sysconfig/blockchainenergyd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS